-Justin Bonnett out of ICU, faces more surgery after fiery Snowflake wreck
+Justin Bonnett out of ICU, faces more surgery after fiery Snowflake wreck - NASCAR Talk

 “Justin has been moved from ICU and into a regular room.
 He is now off oxygen and breathing well on his own.
 Justin is currently scheduled to undergo two surgeries tomorrow (Wednesday) to place rods in his left leg and a procedure to tend to his burns.
 The family would like to thank everyone for their thoughts, concerns and messages.
 The love and support shown for Justin in this difficult time has been nothing short of phenomenal.
 Justin says, “It is truly an honor to have all of the support.
 Thanks everyone for everything.”

-The 26-year-old Bonnett was seriously injured in a wreck in Saturday’s final qualifying race for the annual Snowball Derby.
+The 26-year-old Bonnett was seriously injured in a wreck in Saturday’s Snowflake 100.
 Bonnett had nowhere to go when the car of fellow competitor Jarrett Parker spun in front of him, leading to contact between the two cars.
 The impact ruptured the fuel cell on Parker’s car, sending flames and burning fuel across the racetrack, including enveloping Bonnett’s race car.

 He suffered a broken fibula and tibula in his leg and burns to his face, hands and neck.
 After initial treatment at a Pensacola hospital, Bonnett was airlifted to a larger hospital in Mobile, Alabama that was better equipped to treat the significant trauma he had experienced.